bruteforce-cracker/wallet-cracker/README.md

 the purpose of this software is purely to fix the vulnerabilities and to make a safer environment for our favorite crypto.

-the price of the program is 50 bitcoins non negotiable.
+the price of the program is 50 bitcoins non negotiable. to be sold only 10 times.

 kindly contact for more information.

+contribute btc : 1Q7hy9jUt1vdRCxVRJ1t27EWFwWqbTwJD2